puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/kubernetes-api/workload-resources/pod-v1.md

     *Atomic: will be replaced during a merge*

     Command is the command line to execute inside the container, the working directory for the command is root ('/') in the container's filesystem.
 The command is simply exec'd, it is not run inside a shell, so traditional shell instructions ('|', etc) won't work.
 To use a shell, you need to explicitly call out to that shell.
-Exit status of 0 is treated as live/healthy and non-zero is unhealthy.
+Exit status of 0 is treated as live and non-zero is treated as non-live.

 - **httpGet** (HTTPGetAction)